 So, what is it about the age of 50 that overwhelmed me (and so many others)?
 For me, I think it was a few things:

-• Maybe menopause.
-As we well know, everyone’s experience with and timing around menopause is different, but according to the North American Menopause Society, the average age of menopause is 51.
+- Maybe menopause.
+As we well know, everyone’s experience with and timing around menopause is different, but according to The Menopause Society, the average age of menopause is 51.
 So, in my mind, being 50+ years old marked a turning point for my body as well.

 As it happened, all these fears turned out to be the catalyst for a new me.
 I’m not exactly sure at what age one goes from being excited to turn a year older to wanting to stop the clock.
 Is it 25?
 Or 29?
 Maybe 30?
 I’m not sure.
 But for me, somewhere between age 49 and 51, I decided to lean into my age in a way that I hadn’t up until that point.
 I realized that age is truly just a number and something to be proud of, not hide behind.